How to claim shares after death of a partner ?

 5. Self-attested PAN copy of the surviving partners.

-6. Self-attested copy of partner's Aadhar card, passport, driving license, or election card.
+6. Self-attested copy of the surviving partner's Aadhar card, passport, driving license, or election card.

-7. CMR hard copy of the surviving account holder (if DP is other than Jainam, then with the DP seal and signature).
+7. Self-attested Client Master Report (CMR) copy of the surviving account holder (if DP is other than Jainam, then with the DP seal and signature).

 8. Statement of holdings of account as of the date of submission of the transmission request.